gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ![unbalanced bst](images/unbalanced-bst.png)

-### !callout-warning

-## Tree Balance & Time Complexity

-Assume that we are using the Binary Search tree methods as we have described them here.
-If all the nodes were inserted in order, the worst case time complexity would be O(n) because each node except the root would be the left child of the previous nodes if the nodes were inserted in descending order, or the right child of the previous node if they were inserted in ascending order.
-The tree would be **unbalanced**.
-There are more advanced algorithms that can be used to create self-balancing trees.

-* If a tree is unbalanced it's time complexities for Insertion, Deletion, and searching approach O(n).
-* If a tree is balanced it's time complexities for Insertion, Deletion, and searching are O(log n).

-Therefore it is very important that a tree **remain balanced**.

-### !end-callout
+The time and space complexity of operations such as search, insert, and delete depend on whether a tree is balanced or unbalanced.

+Refer to the examples of balanced and unbalanced trees above to answer the following questions.
+You may also find it helpful to draw out the scenarios posed in the questions.

 ### !challenge

 * type: number
 * id: 476cab10-a81f-4877-aad3-682602a3c30d
-* title: How many nodes do you need to examine to find 5, in the 1st example?
+* title: How many nodes do you need to examine to find 5, in the balanced example?
 * decimal: 0
 * points: 1
 * topics: bst

 ##### !question

-How many nodes do you need to examine to find 5, in the 1st example?
+How many nodes do you need to examine to find 5, in the balanced example?

 ##### !end-question

 ##### !placeholder

-put a number in here
+Number goes here

 ##### !end-placeholder